SMALL PHONE

 • Use real-life case studies to highlight the impact of unsafe driving

-• Offer incentives to employees with safe driving records
+• Consider, in consultation with your human resources and legal professionals, offering incentives to employees with safe driving records

-If your business relies on commercial drivers, fleet safety training isn’t optional—it’s essential.
-Prioritizing driver safety helps reduce accidents, lower insurance costs, and protect employees.
+If your business relies on commercial drivers, fleet safety training isn’t optional—it’s essential to your business’s success.
+Prioritizing driver safety helps reduce accidents, control insurance costs, and protect employees.
 By implementing a structured new-hire safety training program, you help create a culture of safety and efficiency.

 If you don’t have a driver safety training program in place, we can help you implement one at your business.
-You can request safety resources and obtain a quote from us to help protect your fleet for the road ahead.
+You can request safety resources and obtain a quote from us to help protect your fleet.

 Ready to review your insurance coverage?